We’ve all been in that meeting.

-- What are the upsides for all the stakeholders if we are successful?
+- What are the upsides for the stakeholders if we are successful?

 There’s one last question – and it’s really important.

 Leadership of these efforts is a great developmental tool for up-and-coming leaders in the organization.
-You’re looking for someone with real leadership skills — not just vertically, but horizontally as well.
+Keep in mind, you’re looking for someone with real leadership skills — not just vertically, but horizontally, as well.